Alpha Group: In Kazakhstan

 The Almaty territorial unit of Alpha was turned into the special unit Arystan (meaning "Lions" in Kazakh) of the National Security Committee (KNB) of Kazakhstan.
 In 2006, five members of Arystan were arrested and charged with the kidnapping of the opposition politician Altynbek Sarsenbayuly, his driver, and his bodyguard; the three victims were then allegedly delivered to the people who murdered them.

 In Ukraine

 Special Group "Alpha" is a branch of the Security Service of Ukraine; and a successor of the Soviet Union's Alpha Group.
 It has continued to be informally called "Alpha".

 Self-styled new units

 In Georgia

 Georgia established its own Alpha unit in 1992.
 It was created as one of the three special forces units belonging to the Ministry of State Security, the other two being named Delta and Omega.
 In 1995, members of Alpha and the Minister of State Security, Igor Giorgadze, were blamed for the failed bombing attempt on the life of President Eduard Shevardnadze.
-After that, Giorgadze fled to Moscow, and Georgia's Alpha was purged and reorganised.
+After that, Giorgadze fled to Moscow, and Georgia's Alpha was purged and reorganized.